LaFosseAcademy/rlam/session_notes.md

 This course has been designed to give RLAM employees an overview of Python and how it can be used with Snowflake to sort, analyse, and visualise data.
 By the end of the session, trainees should be able to access data using Snowflake and perform queries on that data which enable them to effectively work with the data set.
-They should also be able to use the Charts functionality on Snowflake to visualise that data.
-Finally, they will be able to use Matplotlib to refine their visualisations.
+They will be also able to use Matplotlib to refine their visualisations.

 1. Introduction